-The feet support the weight of the entire body, playing a critical role in stability, locomotion and propulsion.
+The feet support the weight of the entire body, playing a critical role in stability, locomotion, and propulsion.
 Therefore any injury or pain involving the feet should be a cause of concern.
 Plantar fasciitis is a painful and debilitating condition that involves immediate treatment and intensive rehabilitation.
-Therefore, preventive exercises, early detection and timely-management are very important.
+Therefore, preventive exercises, early detection, and time management are very important.

 The arch is the most important structure of the feet, as it endures the entire body weight and absorbs a great amount of stress every time the body thrusts the feet with each stride.
 Therefore, any alteration or injury involving the arches can have a drastic effect on balance and gait.

 The foot has three arches: the medial longitudinal arch, the lateral longitudinal arch, and the transverse arch.
 The medial longitudinal arch, the highest arch, functions as the chief load-bearing structure in the foot (Glasoe, Yack & Saltzman, 1999).

 The plantar fascia is a nonelastic, tough band of tissue that runs from the calcaneus, or heel bone, to the heads of the long bones – the bones that form the ball of your foot.
 The plantar fascia forms the arch of the foot.

 It provides stability during stance, gait, and other weight-bearing activities.
 Plantar nerves mediate pain sensations around and within the fascia.
 To help absorb the shock of walking, a fat pad in the heel bone coves the plantar fascia.
 A damaged plantar fascia, most especially at its attachment point on the heel bone, may give rise to plantar fasciitis.

 If you are looking for effective plantar fasciitis exercises, then check out Plantar Fasciitis Relief in 7 days here: